Create a Turnitin assignment

 a.
 The Exclusions section determines whether Turnitin will ignore certain types of text matches.

 - Recommendation: Don't exclude anything.
 If you do, it introduces the possibility that students can 'cheat' the system.
-You can always exclude them later, in the originality reports of the submissions themselves.
+You can always exclude them later, in the similarity reports of the submissions themselves.
 This ensures you have control and the power to use the full scope of your academic judgement.

 5. Account Specific settings